Jean-Jacques Urvoas

-Jean-Jacques Urvoas (born 19 September 1959 in Brest, France) is a French politician.
+Jean-Jacques Urvoas (born 19 September 1959) is a French politician.
 He was minister of Justice from 2016 to 2017.
 He represented Finistère's 1st constituency in the National Assembly of France from 2007 to 2016, as a member of the Socialist, radical, citizen and miscellaneous left.

 Early life and education

 Jean-Jacques Urvoas was born on 19 September 1959 in Brest.
 His father was a pharmacist general in the army.
 He describes himself as having been "a real dunce" at school.
 He studied, in turn, law at the University of Western Brittany in Brest, political science at the University of Rennes I, and political communication at Paris I. He then proceeded to the Sorbonne where he wrote a dissertation on politicians Michel Rocard and Simone Veil.
 In 1996, he returned to Brest, where he earned a doctorate in political science with a thesis entitled "Electoral Table of Western Brittany, 1973-1993" and written under the direction of Jacques Baguenard.